miketyj/miketyj.github.io/_posts/2022-12-14-stf22-4-paths-of-pain.md

 ---

 Recently, a few colleagues and I participated in **Stack The Flags 2022**, a CTF organised by **Govtech Singapore**.
-Like most CTF players, my goal was to learn a thing or two from trying to solve the challenges regardless on whether I succeed.
+My goal was to learn a thing or two from trying to solve the challenges even if I was not able to successfully complete them.

 The CTF was 48 hours and had over 50 challenges spanning from multiple categories such as Forensics, Web, Crypto, OSINT and etc.